Where to Find Checking Accounts With No Fees

 Free Checking Is Not Dead

 Free checking used to be a given.
-Not long ago, banks offered fee-free accounts as a way to get customers in the door.
-Sure, they lost a few bucks on these accounts, but they more than made up for it with other products and services.
-Now, checking accounts with no fees are drying up—or at least getting harder to qualify for.
+Banks traditionally offered fee-free accounts as a way to get customers in the door.
+Sure, they lost a few bucks on those accounts, but they more than made up for it with other products and services.
+Now, it seems like checking accounts with no fees are drying up—or at least getting harder to qualify for.

 Small Banks and Credit Unions

-If you’ve never used a credit union before, you’ll need to find one that you’re eligible to join as a “member.”
+New to credit unions?
+If you’ve never used a credit union before, you need to find one that you’re eligible to join as a “member.”
 Don’t worry—it’s not that hard to qualify.
-You may be able to join a credit union simply based on where you work, where you live, or other general characteristics.
-Otherwise, credit unions are very similar to banks in terms of the products and services available.
-Just be sure to research any credit union’s offerings before you join (make sure they have what you need).
+You may be able to join a credit union simply based on where you work, where you live, or other characteristics.
+Besides that, credit unions are similar to banks in terms of the products and services available.
+Just be sure to research any credit union’s offerings before you join to make sure they have what you need.

 Too Good to Last?